-For many years, the PDC Nordic & Baltic Tour has been hosted in countries such as Denmark, Sweden, Finland and Latvia.
+For many years, the PDC Nordic & Baltic Tour was hosted by countries such as Denmark, Sweden, Finland and Latvia.

 In recent years, nations like Iceland and Norway have found their way into the fold, and now the PDC Nordic & Baltic can proudly announce Estonia as a new addition to the tour.